-Security Liquidation is a process in which the Bureau of the Public Debt (BPD) can convert securities (obligations) that have been received by Federal Executive Agencies into cash.
-The Department of the Treasury delegated this program to BPD.
-Through this redelegation authority, the Security Liquidation process is accomplished by BPD in the Office of Public Debt Accounting, Debt Accounting Branch (DAB).
+Security Liquidation is a process in which the Bureau of the Fiscal Service can convert securities (obligations) that have been received by Federal Executive Agencies into cash.
+The Department of the Treasury delegated this program to the Bureau of the Fiscal Service.
+Through this redelegation authority, the Security Liquidation process is accomplished by the Fiscal Service in the Division of Accounting Operations, Debt Accounting Branch (DAB).

 The securities include:

 - Bonds, notes or other securities acquired by the Secretary of the Treasury for the United States Government

 - Securities delivered to the Secretary by a Federal Executive Agency

 Securities received by an agency for any of the following reasons may be liquidated by DAB: